 On the other end of the spectrum was John Dean, the lawyer who turned from Nixon’s White House counsel to the star witness against Nixon’s administration.
 Dean wasn’t a Nixon fan, but in 2009, he told Keith Olbermann that Nixon operatives were looking for information about illegal activity by the Democrats in Miami.
 Dean didn’t know if Nixon ordered the break-in at the Watergate.

 Also, several men on the break-in team were Cuban émigrés and they claimed they were told by GOP operatives the Democrats had some connection to money coming from Fidel Castro, and the mission was to find evidence to support that theory.

 What’s for sure is that no clear “smoking gun” tape exists that explains the motives for the break-in or Nixon’s direct role.

-In their first joint byline in the Washington Post in 36 years, Woodward and Bernstein discussed the Watergate break-in’s historical impact.
+In their first joint byline in the Washington Post in 36 years, Woodward and Bernstein in 2012 discussed the Watergate break-in’s historical impact.

-“At its most virulent, Watergate was a brazen and daring assault, led by Nixon himself, against the heart of American democracy: the Constitution, our system of free elections, the rule of law,” the authors wrote on June 8.
+“At its most virulent, Watergate was a brazen and daring assault, led by Nixon himself, against the heart of American democracy: the Constitution, our system of free elections, the rule of law,” the authors wrote.
 But the op-ed story didn’t discuss the direct motive for the Watergate break-in.